 |IP07||Not Protected||Immersion up to 1 m|

 |IP17||Solid object >50 mm||Immersion up to 1 m|

 |IP27||Solid object >12.5 mm||Immersion up to 1 m|

 |IP37||Solid object >2.5 mm||Immersion up to 1 m|

 |IP47||Solid object >1 mm||Immersion up to 1 m|

 |IP67||Dust tight||Immersion up to 1 m|

 Additional benefits supplement the purchase with an interesting dose of features.
 Today’s advanced GPS dog trackers provide additional functions for the consumer’s benefit.
 The addition of an LED lights and an alert speaker on a dog’s collar has become more common over the years, making it easier to locate your dog in the dark.
-Our top innovative pick of 2021, Pawfit 2 GPS Pet Tracker, even offers the ability to broadcast voice commands to your dog over any distance (just like sending a voikce message to your abroad friend over Whatsapp).
+Our top innovative pick, Pawfit 2 GPS Pet Tracker, even offers the ability to broadcast voice commands to your dog over any distance (just like sending a voikce message to your abroad friend over Whatsapp).
 This may come in handy when training your dog or calling him to have his food at your comfort.

 Also, is the example of the Garmin Alpha 100 Bundle, which additionally offers 3 different dog training stimulation modes – shock, vibration, and beep – to assist pet parents with professional dog training.
 And since a dog GPS tracking system requires a heavy investment, you should pay heed to the product’s warranty and the company’s customer support as well.